Jochem-W/LeagueConvert/README.md

 ## To-do
 * Add a GUI for editing the configuration
 * Allow the conversion to be cancelled
+* Automatically search for a League installation directory

 ## Options
 `League install directory`: the path to the "League of Legends" folder, e.g. "C:\Riot Games\League of Legends"